Valoctocat/Ada-Project/README.md

 # Research questions
 - From which countries does food mainly come from ?
 - What are the main categories of food products being imported?
 Is this justified?
-( Maybe :- What is the share of those product that are bio?
-What are their carbon print ?
-Is there any correlation between packaging and distance travelled ?)
 - Is it possible to infer on the food origins based on the product features (ingredients, brand if available, Country, etc.) using machine learning implementations(Neural Network, Random Forest)?
 Can we cluster some products based on the origin of their ingredients ?
+- For further investigations: What is the share of those product that are bio?
+What are their carbon print ?
+Is there any correlation between packaging and distance travelled ?

 # Dataset